Jamiller137/zen-sight/README.md

 # Zen Sight

-A (work in progress) simplicial complex visualization python package which combines a React frontend with a Python backend to provide interactive 2D and 3D visualizations.
+A (work in progress) simplicial complex visualization python package made with React and a Python backend.

 ## Features